 Switch to Fish twice a week

-Specifically salmon, trout and herring that are rich in nutrients for overall development of mind and body.
+Specifically salmon, trout and herring that are rich in nutrients for the overall development of mind and body.
 I am choosing salmon twice a week for my family meals.
-Asides from making a low calorie, lighter meal, fish actually has tremendous health benefits, the most significant are Omega-3 fatty acids essential for heart health in adults and children.
-In the upcoming weeks I promise to share my favourite seafood recipes, those that my kids will gobble up faster than you can say “Dinner’s ready!”
+Asides from making a low calorie, lighter meal, fish actually has tremendous health benefits, the most significant are Omega-3 fatty acids that are essential for heart health in adults and children.
+In the upcoming weeks, I promise to share my favourite seafood recipes, those that my kids will gobble up faster than you can say “Dinner’s ready!”

 Switch to Pulses at least two meals a week

 This one is easy for me since daal is such an integral part of Indian cuisine.
 There’s rajma (red beans), raungi (black-eyed peas), chane (chickpeas), and moong ki daal (in the picture), the list is long.
 Many people do not know that lentils and red meat contain the same amount of protein and only a tenth of the fat.
 If there is one food switch you choose from my list let it be this one.
 Choosing lentils will help us all be healthy, for far longer AND will help our planet breathe easier.

 Swap canned foods for those stored in glass containers